joeguilmette/ee-vvv-wordmove/readme.md

-#Using VVV, Wordmove and EasyEngine together
+#VVV, Wordmove and EasyEngine as a full Wordpress development stack
 A step by step guide to:

 - Configure a local development environment with easy to set up Wordpress installations.